neuronsimulator/nrn/docs/python/programming/gui/pwman.rst

-.. method:: PWManager.snap
+.. method:: PWManager.snap()

-    Syntax:
-        ``p.snap()``

-        ``p.snap("filename")``

-    Description:
+            PWManager.snap("filename")

     Only works on the unix version.
     Puts the GUI in snapshot mode until the 'p' keyboard character is pressed.
     During this time the mouse can be used normally to pop up menus or drag rubberbands on graphs.
 When the p character is pressed all windows including drawings of the window decorations, menus, rubberband, and mouse arrow cursor is printed to a postscript file with the "filename" or filebrowser selection.

     Example: